merchise/xotl.tools/docs/source/history/_changes-2.0.4.rst

 Incorporates all (applicable) changes from `release 1.9.4 <rel-1.9.4>`:ref:\ :

-- All changes in `xoutil.validators.identifier` are now update to use `str.isidentifier`:func:.
+- All changes in `xoutil.validators.identifiers`:mod: are now update to use `str.isidentifier`:func:.